Ever thought of using your seamanship skills gained through boat angling?

 knots at times.
 We started with a couple of slabs reefed in to make the boat

-either just the Mainsail or just the Foresail, it made for a much more
+either just the mainsail or just the foresail, it made for a much more

 gentle day in fairly blustery conditions but still controllable.
 On the